hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

  Now yes and maybe.
  MyYes and MyMaybe are subsets of all the papers reviewed for RepGrid/WebGrid.

- Well it just kept creating externals so I haveput a support request in.
+ Well it just kept creating externals so I hav eput a support request in.

 The next set of files to export from EN should be a small set, with procedure replicable as part of the SSR.